chaosparrot/talon_hud/README.md

 - Multiscreen setups and how to best work with those, maybe with multiple preference files per monitor
 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
-- Fix issues with choice widget layouting when the widget is thin and needs multiple pages.
-This probably won't happen often, so I'll fix it whenever
 - Fix issues with layouting whitespace
 - Fix issues with applying styles in rich text